Hello-Imagine/Hello-Imagine/README.md

+# Hello!

-👋 Hello!
-I'm Meijin Li, an aspiring Software Engineer currently pursuing my Master's in Computer Science at Stanford, focusing on machine learning engineering and full-stack development.
+👋 I'm Meijin Li, an aspiring Software Engineer currently pursuing my Master's in Computer Science at Stanford, focusing on machine learning engineering and full-stack development.

 🎯 What I'm Looking For
 I am actively seeking new graduate or entry-level SDE & MLE positions.
 I'm also interested in research collaborations in Natural Language Processing (NLP), Computer Vision, and Reinforcement Learning.